bvincent1/rngrngrng/book/chapter2.md

 He could picture her smiling at him with her mischievous grin.
 She loved being right.
 He hated giving her the win.
 "What's the gig?"
 He said, trying to cut through any ribbing she'd give him.

-"It's a simple data retrieval.
+"It's a simple info retrieval.
 In and out.
 No contact, direct delivery.
 It's practically a cake-walk."
 She replied, clearly also intent on skipping their usual jabs.

 "Send the address, I'll take a look" he said.
 While he wasn't strictly 'rushed' for money, it worried him that Rikki was